 Is RoR the right choice for new projects?

-The reason Rails became so popular, especially among startups, is its speed of development.
-When building a so-called Minimum Viable Product (MVP), the time-to-market is of the utmost importance.
+Rails became so popular, especially among startups, because of its development speed.
+When building a so-called Minimum Viable Product (MVP), time-to-market is of the utmost importance.
 You want to quickly ship a product, onboard the first users, and start iterating.

 Once you’ve confirmed your assumptions or found a different, viable business model, there’s no need to switch to another framework.
 Ruby on Rails is perfectly suitable for large projects with complex backends, thousands of users, and a wide array of functionalities.